JonSeijo/breakout-game/README.md

 A new line in file, means a new line of bricks.
 The width limit is: 11 bricks.
 If you use more than 11, it won't work as intended.

+The background color is handled by  "getLevelTexture()" in JashanoidScreen ( core/src/com/jashlaviu/jashanoid/JashanoidScreen )

 I hope you enjoy it, have fun!